 As recruitment agencies rarely advertise their prices online, the best way to find out the different price tags is by dropping an enquiry or making an appointment.
 Additionally, some agencies also provide different services (e.g. payroll processing).
 Don’t forget to ask about the type of service and the terms during the inquiry process.

 Was this article helpful?
 Let us know in the comments section below!
-Click here to collaborate with BGC Group Singapore.
-Learn more about our services here!
+Learn more about BGC Group's services here!